Andyson007/Editor/README.md

 cargo r -- client
 ```
 You can use --help to ask for more information.
+If you are unfamiliar with vim bindings (I have minimal support at the moment) you can open up a help menu by typing `:help` when entering a client.
+(Don't worry about what actually gets displayed when you do this)
 ## Security
 There is also an optional feature for security which you can access on the server side with
 ```sh